CGuard: Efficient Spatial Safety for C: Evaluation

 Figure~\ref{fig:apache} plots the result for 1,2,3,4,5, and 8 cores.
-The first and second bars correspond to overheads with and without the size-invariant optimization.
-We observed 29.7\% overhead with the size-invariant optimization and 36.6\% overhead without the size-invariant optimization when the CPUs were fully saturated (i.e., with less than four cores).
-Our numbers started improving when the cores were partially saturated in the native run.
+The first and second bars correspond to overheads with and without the size-invariant optimization. \piyus{The third bar shows the overheads of AddressSantizer.
+We observed 29.7\% overhead with the size-invariant optimization, 36.6\% overhead without the size-invariant optimization, and 34.7\% with AddressSanitizer when the CPUs were fully saturated (i.e., with less than four cores).} Our numbers started improving when the cores were partially saturated in the native run.
 With eight cores, we observed only 0.9\% overhead.
-The relative standard deviations for this experiment were in the range of 0.25-1.47\% across all runs.
+The relative standard deviations were in the range of 0.25-1.47\% across all runs.